Pragati1419/Google-Play-store-App-and-Reviews/readme.md

 ## Tasks

 ### 1. Data clean up – Missing value treatment
 ###   a.
-Drop records where rating is missing since rating is our target/study variable
+Drop records where the rating is missing since the rating is our target/study variable
 ###   b.
 Check the null values for the Android Ver column.
 ### 2. Data clean up – correcting the data types
 ###   a.
 Which all variables need to be brought to numeric types?
 ###   b.
 Price variable – remove $ sign and convert to float
 ###   c.
 Installs – remove ‘,’ and ‘+’ sign, convert to integer
 ###   d.
 Convert all other identified columns to numeric
-### 3. Sanity checks – check for the following and handle accordingly
+### 3. Sanity checks – check for the following and handle them accordingly
 ###   a.
 Avg. rating should be between 1 and 5, as only these values are allowed on the play
 ###   store.
 ###   b.
 Reviews should not be more than installs as only those who installed can review the